Matora Fiorey, the Principal of the Surry Village Charter School, gave the club...more

 Kiwanis is an international service organization focused primarily on helping children.
 We in the Keene Kiwanis Club focus most of our efforts on our local youth.
 We fund our efforts by raising money through community events including the Pumpkin Fest, our annual Car Show, and our yearly fund raising campaign with local businesses.
 We then reinvest these funds into local youth groups at Keene State College, MRHS, KHS St. Joseph School and the Keene Recreation Center.
 We sponsor the Christmas Tree Lighting at Central Square, and Kool Wheels bike safety event where we supply free helmets to hundreds of children.

-Many other organizations have volunteered their time to speak with the children and pass out safety tips and literature including the Keene Police Department and the Keene Fire Department.
-Attendees are invited to bring a teddy bear or doll that might have a “broken arm or paw”, and the orthopedic staff of Cheshire Medical Center/Dartmouth-Hitchcock Keene will apply a colorful cast to the damaged limb.
-Parents of younger children may choose to have a staff member of the CMC/DHK Children’s Learning Center do a safety check of the child’s car seat.
-Keene State College Dietetic Interns will be hosting the preparation and serving of healthy snacks and will provide dietary information about healthy eating.
+Many other community organizations volunteered their time to speak with the children and pass out safety tips and literature including the Keene Police Department and the Keene Fire Department.
+Attendees brought their teddy bear or doll that might have a “broken arm or paw”, and the orthopedic staff of Cheshire Medical Center/Dartmouth-Hitchcock Keene applied a colorful cast to the damaged limb.
+Keene State College Dietetic interns prepared and served healthy snacks and provided dietary information about healthy eating.

 Ever Wonder What a Kiwanis Key Club is?A High School Key Club?
 Well, Brianna Poirier, a student at Keene High School, produced this really neat video "Welcome to Key Club" as her final project for her HS film course.
 Hearing and seeing club members describe their community-involvement activities sure does give us faith in the future of America.
 Still interested?
 Check out the Keene HS Key Club's Facebook page.